What is View Serializability in a Database Management System?

 In a Database Management System (DBMS), transactions are key to maintaining the consistency and integrity of data.
 However, when multiple transactions occur concurrently, there is a risk of inconsistency.
 To manage this, various methods of transaction scheduling are applied to ensure data correctness.
 One such method is view serializability.
 This concept plays a crucial role in defining whether a sequence of transactions, executed concurrently, results in the same outcome as a serial execution of those transactions.

-In this article, we’ll explore the concept of view serializability, why it is needed, how to check for it and distinguish it from conflict serializability.
+This article explores the concept of view serializability, why it is needed, how to check for it, and how it differs from conflict serializability.

 The term schedule refers to the sequence of operations (read, write, etc.) that are executed by transactions in a database system.
 A schedule is a list of actions (such as read and write operations) taken by various transactions that are to be executed concurrently or sequentially.